Cojodi/alphland/README.md

 And that's it! 🚀

-Someone from the Alphadapps team will review the PR and contact you if they need to clarify anything.
+Someone from the Alphland team will review the PR and contact you if they need to clarify anything.

 For any questions reach out to **Fugashu** on Discord: